Soft8Soft/verge3d-blender-addon/README.md

 Verge3D is the most artist-friendly toolkit for creating interactive WebGL experiences.
 It features a comprehensive integration with Blender, a physically-based rendering pipeline, support for native materials and animation.
 Interactivity is enabled with Puzzles, an intuitive and easy-to-learn visual scripting environment.

 This add-on is an open-sourced part of complete Verge3D for Blender toolkit.
+This add-on is based on the offical Khronos [Blender glTF 2.0 Exporter](https://github.com/KhronosGroup/glTF-Blender-Exporter).

 On its own it can do the following: